NelisW/my3D-Trium/building/Trium-build.md

 The [MEGA 2560](https://www.arduino.cc/en/Main/arduinoBoardMega2560) digital pins have internal pull-up resistors of 20-50 kOhm that are by default *disconnected* from the pin.
 A pin can be connected to the internal pull-up resistor by a firmware command (not sure what Marlin does).
 Any external resistor network connected to the pin will be affected by the internal pull-up resistor, if connected by firmware.
 So be careful when devising voltage divider circuits.

 Most logic conventions assume a high value to mean a triggered value and a low value to mean the absence of the trigger (this is known as positive logic).
 Depending on the normally open (NO) or normally closed (NC) option and the NPN/PNP configuration, the sensor logic can be positive or negative.
 Hence,  you must set up the firmware to match the logic of the sensor.
 The Trium the sensor is connected to the ZMIN endstop pin (ZMAX is connected to the switch).
-In Marlin the ZMIN logic convention is defined in the line `#define Z_MIN_PROBE_ENDSTOP_INVERTING xxxx  // set to true to invert the logic of the endstop` in the file `configuration.h`.
+In Trium we are using ZMIN to serve as the probe (not as a limit switch), so the standard ZMIN flag for the limit switch must be set.
+In Marlin the ZMIN logic convention is defined in the line `#define Z_MIN_ENDSTOP_INVERTING xxxx` in the file `configuration.h`.
+Set the value to `false`  if you are using positive hardware logic.
+The  `Z_MIN_PROBE_ENDSTOP_INVERTING` has no effect, because it is not tested given the rest of the flags in the configuration.h file.
+So for my positive probe hardware logic the settings must be

+	// Mechanical endstop with COM to ground and NC to Signal uses "false" here (most common setup).
+	#define X_MIN_ENDSTOP_INVERTING true  // set to true to invert the logic of the endstop.
+	#define Y_MIN_ENDSTOP_INVERTING true  // set to true to invert the logic of the endstop.
+	#define Z_MIN_ENDSTOP_INVERTING false  // set to true to invert the logic of the endstop.
+	#define X_MAX_ENDSTOP_INVERTING true  // set to true to invert the logic of the endstop.
+	#define Y_MAX_ENDSTOP_INVERTING true  // set to true to invert the logic of the endstop.
+	#define Z_MAX_ENDSTOP_INVERTING true  // set to true to invert the logic of the endstop.
+	#define Z_MIN_PROBE_ENDSTOP_INVERTING irrelevant  // set to true to invert the logic of the endstop.

 |xxxx |NO|NC|
 |----|----|----|